Weak ferroelectric charge transfer in layer-asymmetric bilayers of 2D semiconductors: Mapping charge transfer across the moiré superlattice of twistronic bilayers

+We can also roughly estimate the magnitude of charge density transferred between the layers based on the potential drop, $\Delta^P$ (Eq. \eqref{Eq:potential_jump}), as $\dfrac{\varepsilon_0\Delta^P}{e^2d_{XX}}$ where $d_{XX}$ is the distance between the inner chalcogen atomic planes (3.14~\AA~for WSe$_2$).
+This gives $\sim 10^{12}$~cm$^{-2}$ for MX$'$/XM$'$ stacked bilayer WSe$_2$, with the net transfer of electrons being to the layer in which the selenium atoms are vertically opposite the tungsten atoms in the other layer.
+The difference in the precise numerical values between that directly calculated from DFT, and that from the rough estimate, arises as the greatest part of the charge transfer occurs in the interlayer region, over a smaller distance than the $d_{XX}$ used to convert from the potential drop.

 In a rigid twisted bilayer (which corresponds to $\theta_P > 2.5^{\circ}$\cite{Enaldiev_arXiv}) the relative in-plane shift of the layers is $\bm{r}_0 = \theta\hat{z}\times \bm{r}$.
 In a reconstructed twistronic bilayer of a marginally twisted ($\theta_P\ll 1^{\circ}$) parallel(P)-stacked TMD\cite{Enaldiev_arXiv, Weston2020}, a pattern of triangular domains forms, with alternating MX$'$/XM$'$ stacking, with $\bm{r}_0 = \theta\hat{z}\times \bm{r} + \bm{u}(\bm{r})$, where $\bm{u}(\bm{r})$ is the relative displacement field of the two layers, formed on reconstruction.
-Within this domain pattern, there will be an excess of electrons in the top layer in the centre of MX$'$ domains, and a corresponding deficiency in XM$'$ domains, with a general $\bm{r}_0,d$ dependence given by
+Within this domain pattern, there will be an excess of bonded electron charges in the top layer in the centre of MX$'$ domains, and a corresponding deficiency in XM$'$ domains, with a general $\bm{r}_0,d$ dependence in the resulting potential distribution given by Eq. \eqref{Eq:potential_jump}.
+An estimate of the magnitude of the charge density transferred between the layers can be roughly approximated as set out above.

-In the upper panel of Fig. \ref{fig:potential_map} we emplify the resulting distribution of potential in a twisted WSe$_2$ bilayer, showing the alternating triangular domains of high and low energy.
-The lower panel of Fig. \ref{fig:potential_map} shows the shape of the potential drop between the domains, demonstrating an in-plane electric field at the domain walls.
-This interlayer charge transfer and resulting in-plane potential and electric field distribution could be imaged in twistronic 2D material structures using scanning Kelvin probe microscopy\cite{Nonnenmacher1991}, or a single electron transistor\cite{Martin2007}.
-It should appear in any marginally twisted P-bilayers which feature a substantial interlayer charge transfer, including all the TMDs described in this work, as well as in heterobilayers\cite{Enaldiev2021_hetero2DM}.